The-Marcy-Lab-School/se-unit-5/lesson-4-project/README.md

 ## Bonus

-In the real Wheel of Foturne, players can guess as many words as they like
+In the real Wheel of Foturne, players can guess as many words as they like during a ten second window.
+Update your app to:

+1. Display a ten second countdown
+2. Allow the user to guess during the countdown.
+If the win, the countdown should stop and they should be alerted that they won.
+3. If the timer reaches zero, let them know that they did not win.